NamilD/Nakuma-Player/README.md

 * Play song using Drag n Drop,

-This Program needs only a web browser.(Working perfect on chrome and firefox)
+This Program needs only a web browser.

+Working perfect on chrome and firefox.

 Just download the code and run index.html